sassoftware/viya4-deployment/docs/CONFIG-VARS.md

 ## TLS

 Users can either bring their own certificates our use one of the supported certificate generators.
 Cert-manager and SAS openssl generator are currently supported.
-When set using `openssl` you must provide: V4_CFG_TLS_CERT, V4_CFG_TLS_KEY, V4_CFG_TLS_TRUSTED_CA_CERTS.
+When using SAS openssl generator, you must provide: V4_CFG_TLS_CERT, V4_CFG_TLS_KEY, V4_CFG_TLS_TRUSTED_CA_CERTS.
 Also, the openssl generator cannot be used in conjunction with the viya4-monitoring-kubernetes stack.

 | Name | Description | Type | Default | Required | Notes | Tasks |
 | :--- | ---: | ---: | ---: | ---: | ---: | ---: |